Skip to main content

 • Optimization: a list of suggestions on how you can optimize the costs associated with the specific service

-The anomaly details sidebar
+The anomaly additional info sidebar

 Open in reports